avanshh99/avanshh99/Readme.md

 ### 👨‍💻 About Me

-Undergrad BE student building full-stack products and ML solutions.
+Undergrad BE student here to contribute, learn and grow!
 <br>
 - 🔭 I’m currently working on google-adk, full-stack projects and hacks
-- 📚 I’m learning advanced machine learning, system design, and germany language
+- 📚 I’m learning advanced machine learning and german language
 - 🛠 I love building real-world systems using tech stacks like MERN, Python, and cloud tools

 ---